Our History & Statistics

 In 2006, after decades of deterioration, it was announced that the lighthouse would be available for transfer to a suitable buyer under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 No one expressed interest, so the lighthouse was deemed available to be sold at auction to the general public.

-In August 2010, the high bidder of the auction was James Nick Korstad of Portland, Oregon.
+After the first bidder failed to complete the purchase, it was offered up again and in August 2010, the highest bidder was James "Nick" Korstad of Portland, Oregon.
 “I want to restore it back to what is was originally and I want to make it accessible to the public,” Korstad told the Fall River Herald News.
-The young Korstad moved himself cross country and lived in the lighthouse while pain-painstakingly renovating and rehabbing the entire structure.
-His effort stands as one of the finest lighthouse rehabilitation successes in all of North America, and as such, received the Lighthouse Keeper of the Year honor give annually by the American Lighthouse Society.
+After assuming ownership, the young 33 year old Korstad moved himself cross country and lived in the lighthouse while pain-painstakingly renovating and rehabbing the entire structure.
+His effort stands as one of the finest lighthouse rehabilitation successes in all of North America, and as such, in 2018, he received the Lighthouse Keeper of the Year honor given annually by the American Lighthouse Society.

-As of May, 2018, Nick sadly said goodbye to his Borden Flats Light as he moved on to his next lighthouse adventure, a 7 bedroom lighthouse in Big Bay, Michigan that is currently a full service bed & breakfast www.bigbaylighthouse.com.
+In May, 2018, after Nick sadly said goodbye to his Borden Flats Light, he moved on to his newest passion, a 7 bedroom lighthouse in Big Bay, Michigan on the cliffs of Lake Superior, that is currently a full service bed & breakfast.
+It's a must stay when you are visiting Michigan's Upper Peninsula.

-Borden Flats Light now has a new passionate owner and Light Keeper, local resident Kevin Ferias.
-Kevin has vowed to keep the Light active and available to the public for overnight stays through the immensely popular Keepers Program.
-Guests are transported by launch boat to the Light and afforded an experience they wont soon forget, living just like Light Keepers have since 1881.
+So Borden Flats Light now has a new passionate owner and Light Keeper in local resident Kevin Ferias.
+Kevin has vowed to keep the Light active and available to the public for overnight stays through the immensely popular Overnight Light Keepers Program.
+Guests are transported by launch boat out to the Light and afforded an experience they won't soon forget, living just like our Light Keepers have since 1881.
 Guest Keepers come from all over the world to live this once-in-a-lifetime experience!

-(click on the Light Keepers Program tab to book your overnight stay!)
+(click on the Reservations tab to book your overnight stay!)